Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

    of the setup failed, this should be your first stop.
 -  "You may view IDS alerts using Sguil, Squert, or Kibana (if enabled)" - Sguil is a client application while Squert and Kibana are web interfaces.
--  "Bro logs can be found in ELSA (if enabled) and the following
+-  "Bro logs can be found in Kibana (if enabled) and the following
    location: /nsm/bro/" - Bro logs are rotated on an hourly basis and provide a wealth of information about the network being monitored, which can be invaluable during an investigation.